ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 resources which may need device-specific information such as a public key for the device or component or user on the device.

+## Reference Values

+Reference Values used in appraisal procedures come from a Reference Value Provider and are then used by the Verifier to compare to Evidence.
+Reference Values with matching Evidence produces acceptable Claims.
+Additionally, appraisal policy may play a role in determining the acceptance of Claims.

 ## Attestation Results

 Attestation Results are the input used by the Relying Party to decide the extent to which it will trust a particular Attester, and allow it to access some data or perform some operation.